Inepsa/Gilded-RP-Rules/Gilded RP Rules.md

 - Rules as written and rules as intended are both valid aspects that staff will consider during any disciplinary action in regard to any rule, policy,  or rule enforcement.

-# Roleplay over Gunplay

-## Low-Tier Initiation is Considered RDM

-- Any "low-tier initiation"—defined as shooting firearms or using weapons with force without meaningful dialogue or interaction—will be classified as RDM (Random Deathmatch).

-## Examples of Low-Tier Initiation (RDM)

-- A player walks up to someone and shoots them without prior roleplay.

-- A player stabs another without speaking or giving any roleplay context.

-- A player fires at someone immediately after saying a single vague line like "You messed up" without further interaction.

-- A group ambushes another with weapons and opens fire without any verbal warning or attempt at roleplay.

-## What Is NOT Considered RDM

-- A player draws their gun and aims it at another in a robbery, giving clear demands (e.g., "Hands up and don’t try anything, or you’ll regret it.").

-- A character uses a weapon to threaten or intimidate someone without firing (e.g., pressing a gun against someone’s back and saying, "Let’s take a walk.").

-- A conflict escalates naturally through roleplay before violence occurs (e.g., an argument turns into a physical fight, and only after further escalation does a gun get drawn and fired).

-- A player shoots in self-defense after another character threatens or initiates violence against them first, only when there is an opportunity to do so (guns are lowered).

-## Clarification on Gunplay

-- Gunplay should not be the first method of conflict resolution.
-Characters should attempt meaningful roleplay interactions before resorting to violence, ensuring depth in character interactions and storytelling.

-- Roleplay over Rules - This means that you should maintain your RP to be as immersive as possible even in the face of rule breaks

 ## Character Guidelines

 - Characters must be 18+, Players must be 18+.